 6. Deriving division facts from multiplication facts (using division as the inverse of multiplication);

 7. Informal written methods using repeated subtraction of the divisor;

 9. Dividing multiples of powers of 10 by powers of ten;

 10. Informal written methods (using repeated subtraction of multiples of the divisor);

 Here are a few links that will help you understand Multiplication and Division in detail.
 You can also download Free practice worksheets:

 How do you teach Multiplication and Division?

-- Guide your child through the concept of place value.
-One of the most common mistakes that arise while multiplying two numbers of 2-digit or greater is that students forget to transfer the place value when they move to the second number.
+1. Guide your child through the concept of place value.
+One of the most common mistakes that arise while multiplying two numbers of 2-digit or greater is that children forget to transfer the place value when they move to the second number.
 That zero is there for a reason, it’s because you have moved one place higher.
 From the ones place to the tens place, which necessitates the addition of the zero.
 In essence you are just decomposing the lower number and adding the sub-parts.
 The concept is clearly shown in the example below:

-- A similar doubt occasionally arises when it comes to division.
+2. A similar doubt occasionally arises when it comes to division.
 We’re talking about the situation when you are dividing two numbers and the divisor is greater than the part of the dividend being considered for that part of the operation.
 This usually leads to the appearance of a 0 in the quotient, and students, in their early stages with division struggle with this.
 The core concept at play here is that the Dividend = (Divisor x Quotient) + Remainder.
 So, if a zero arises in the quotient, it’s completely okay, and it’s not a mistake on the part of your child and urge them to carry on.